lucasm/lucasm/README.md

 ## 👋🏻 Hi!

 I'm a Senior Software Developer from Brazil.
-I build digital products with focus on Frontend, Web Technologies and Standards, APIs, Cloud and AI.
+I build digital products with focus on Frontend, Web APIs and Standards, AI and Cloud.
 I loves Computer Science, travel and açaí!
 Fun fact: I was born in the Amazon rainforest.

 ## Connect with me